 - efficient and effective care.

-The PRMs Program is being rolled out across NSW, with a focus on implementation in health services that are connected to a Leading Better Health Care or Integrated Care initiative.
+The PRMs Program is being rolled out across NSW, with a focus on implementation in health services that are connected to a Value Based Health Care or Integrated Care initiative.

 The PRMs Program has supported the implementation of the Leading Better Value Care Strategy 2017 and the NSW Integrated Care Strategy, and enables value-based care across the state.